-Trusts are often recommended if you need protection against possible claims from creditors.
-There's nothing wrong with putting assets in a trust if you don't have any liabilities at the time, or if you retain sufficient assets to meet your potential liability.
+Trusts are often recommended if you own your own business.
+You may need protection against possible claims from creditors.
+There's nothing wrong with putting assets into a trust if you don't have any liabilities at the time, or if you retain sufficient assets to meet your potential liability.
 In this situation it makes sense to put everything into a trust immediately.
 You may need to talk with your accountant and complete a solvency statement which will show the actions you are taking are not designed to defeat the rights of creditors.